ddbourgin/numpy-ml/README.md

 ## Installation

 ### For rapid experimentation
-To use the code in this repo as a starting point for ML prototyping and experimentation, it is easiest to just clone/fork the repository and begin hacking.
-To clone the repo and create a fresh [virtualenv](https://pypi.org/project/virtualenv/) for development, you can run:
+To use this code as a starting point for ML prototyping / experimentation, just clone the repository, create a new [virtualenv](https://pypi.org/project/virtualenv/), and start hacking:

 ```sh
 $ git clone https://github.com/ddbourgin/numpy-ml.git